microsoft/live-share/docs/use/install-live-share-visual-studio.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# How-to: Install and sign in to Live Share in Visual Studio
+# Install and sign in to Live Share in Visual Studio

 Ready to get collaborating with Live Share in Visual Studio?
 If so, you're in the right spot!
 In this article we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio.